Where Do Carpenter Bees Live in Winter?

 For those who are afflicted by carpenter bees, they seem to be a constant annoyance all spring and summer.
 But where do they go during the cold winter months?
 You may be surprised to learn that carpenter bees hibernate in their nests during the winter.

 As spring begins, so does the life cycle of a carpenter bee.
 Young adult carpenter bees emerge from their hibernation ready to mate, and create a new nest all their own – this is the best time to hang your carpenter bee trap!
+You will start looking for these wood boring bees when the temperature starts to rise in your area (around 70° degrees).
 By the end of spring, the carpenter bees are well into their nest construction with the sole purpose of creating a home for their young.
 At the onset of summer, these eggs are laid and will hatch a short time later, in early fall.

 Come winter those new, young carpenter bees that hatched in late summer will return to their nests to hibernate for the winter.
 The older adult female and male carpenter bees who created the nest will die during the summer after the larvae are laid.
 And so the cycle continues.